Swoomptheeng/maker_monday/README.md

 v2.
 Uses adds an accelerometer/gyroscope

 v3.
-Uses swaps USB for Bluetooth communications and loses the flex sensor
+Swaps USB for Bluetooth communications and loses the flex sensor

 This system connects to a Windows laptop and uses the Hairless MIDI Serial (http://projectgus.github.io/hairless-midiserial/) to capture serial data over USB or Bluetooth COM ports from the Arduino and sends it to the BeLoop virtual MIDI driver (http://www.nerds.de/en/loopbe1.html) which controls music software and games via the MIDI protocol.